anoma/namada/documentation/docs/src/user-guide/install.md

 ## From Docker

-The docker image can be found [here](https://github.com/anoma/namada/pkgs/container/namada)
+You can find the Namada docker image [here](https://github.com/anoma/namada/pkgs/container/namada)